AkshayHebbar/ChainReactionAI/README.md

 STEP 4: Select if you want to play the game with a Human, Baseline AI or Tree Based AI by inputting the corresponding number.
 *Implementation of Tree Based AI is in progress*
 STEP 5: Play the game!

+Since the game is interactive based on graphical displays, a Windows based machine would be ideal to run the game.
+This has been tested using the following configurations:
+OS: Windows
+IDE: Python IDLE 3.8 64x
+RAM: 16 GB
+Disk Space: 250KB

 IMPORTANT NOTE!